Founders4Schools has the support of many stakeholders from the worlds of education, philanthropy, banking that support our important work.

-He has over 30 years’ experience of investor relations, M&A, audit, risk and compliance and operational and strategic finance, coupled with a strong understanding and experience of international markets, gained by working for two major blue chip companies: Stephen worked for Unilever plc for over 20 years, and is currently the Group Controller of Diageo plc, where he has worked for the last nine years.
-Stephen has a passion for talent development, has an Honorary Doctor of Business from Solent University and is a member of the Board of Governors at the university.
+He has over 30 years’ experience of investor relations, M&A, audit, risk and compliance and operational and strategic finance, coupled with a strong understanding and experience of international markets, gained by working for two major blue chip companies: Stephen worked for Unilever plc for over 20 years, and Diageo plc for 14 years from whom he retired as group controller at the end of 2018.
+Stephen is now perusing a plural career is a Non executive director and chair of the audit committee at Clarks the Iconic shoe business, and a Non executive director and chair of audit committee at SEDEX a responsible sourcing organisation.
+Stephen has an Honorary Doctor of Business from Solent University and is vice chairman of the Board of Governors at the university.

 Jo is a partner within the Engineering Division at Goldman Sachs, joining the firm in 1997, she was named managing director in 2008 and partner in 2014.
 During her time at the firm, Jo has held a number of roles across Technology both in New York and London, predominantly focusing on the buildout of all functions related to data architecture, software engineering, workflow, runtime management software change and development practices.

 Civil Mediator, Advisory Board Chairman, IMB Board Member, and Non-Executive Director

 Jonathan is a (non-practicing) solicitor with senior management experience gained at two major brands (Sony and Apple) in Europe, USA and Asia.
 Jonathan's 30+ year career spans working as a private practice solicitor in the City, and managing an international in-house corporate and compliance function of 100+ people.